-

 “But there are no jobs around!”
 It is understandable that people have come to expect government to solve every economic crisis.
 Yet, when people begin to see themselves as the source of wealth creation and as engines of economic activity, they begin to see that there is such a thing as an entrepreneurial vocation.

 Today, programs that stress employment, sometimes in creative ways, need new emphasis.
-For example, more of the able-bodied might receive not housing directly but the opportunity to work for a home through “sweat equity” arrangements in which labor constitutes most of the down payment.
-Those who exhibit a strong work ethic can, at times, get more rewards than those who do not, by getting the best subsidized apartment with an option to buy, or get more food for the family in times of need.
+For example, instead of receiving housing directly, more of the able-bodied could could be given the opportunity to work for a home through “sweat equity” arrangements in which labor constitutes most of the down payment.
+In these programs, those who exhibit a strong work ethic sometimes get more rewards than those who do not, by getting the best subsidized apartment with an option to buy, or they might get more food for the family in times of need.
 Some who start in vigorous programs of this sort drop out with complaints that too much sweat is required.
-They find champions who would prefer to see a Department of Housing and Animal Development passing out free cages; but one person who stayed in a program said at the end, “We are poor, but we have something that is ours.
+They find champions who would prefer to see a government agency passing out free cages for the “creatures” in its care.
+But one person who stayed in a program said at the end, “We are poor, but we have something that is ours.
 When you use your own blood, sweat, and tears, it becomes part of your soul.
 You stand and say, ‘I did it.'”

 Reducing barriers to enterprise